huntergps/handbook-docs/Fuse/03 - UI Components.md

 ### $(Fonts)

 You can import fonts from ttf files containing TrueType fonts.
-Because a font is typically referred to throughout an application, it is best to simply create a _@(Resources:global resource)_ for it.
+Because a font is typically referred to throughout an application, it is best to simply create a _@(Global Resources:global resource)_ for it.

 	<App>
 		<Font File="Roboto-Medium.ttf" ux:Global="Medium" />